-At Albert Buzzetti & Associates, L.L.C., we draft and review land lease contracts — keeping your specific goals in view.
-Before you enter into an agreement, ensure you and your interests are protected.
+At Albert Buzzetti & Associates in New Jersey and New York, we draft and review land lease contracts — keeping your specific goals in view.
+Before you enter into an agreement, ensure that you and your interests are protected.

 Untangling Sublease Agreements

-If you are considering the entry into a sublease or you are a landlord and wish to protect your rights against an unknown tenant appearing at your property and declaring itself to be the new tenant without your consent or authorization, we can draft an agreement designed to protect you and your interests.
+If you are considering entering into a sublease or you are a landlord and wish to protect your rights against an unknown tenant appearing at your property and intending to be the new tenant without your consent or authorization, we can draft an agreement designed to protect you and your interests.
 If you are embroiled in a sublease dispute, we can review the lease contract and interpret the terms in plain language.

 Our New Jersey and New York transactional lawyers bring a wealth of experience and legal knowledge to land lease and sublease matters.
-Our work is informed by decades of work in this area and in-depth knowledge of contracts, landlord/tenant obligations and real property law.
+Our work is informed by decades of experience in this area and in-depth knowledge of contracts, landlord-tenant obligations and real property law.